Last Updated: January 24, 2023

 chosen to make real because Illusory Reality only applies when you cast the

 Necromancy is a cool school.
 In addition to animating dead creatures, it has some really powerful and exciting spells like Bestow Curse, Enervation, and even Clone.
-However, School of Necromancy is devoted almost entirely to the “army of pet undead” concept and offers nothing beyond Grim Harvest to complement other necromancy options.
+However, School of Necromancy is devoted almost entirely to the “army of pet undead” concept and offers nothing beyond Grim Harvest to complement other necromancy options, though with some help from our Practical Guide to Animating the Dead, that may all you need.

 For maximum efficiency, cast leveled spells with long durations and ongoing damage like Vampiric Touch, then kill one rat per turn.
 Vampiric Touch also heals on its own, so you can combine it with the bag of rats trick to double-dip on healing (though Vampiric Touch can’t heal you more than the target’s hit points, and rats have 1 hp).